sap-tutorials/Tutorials/tutorials/iot-part2-hanaxs-setup/iot-part2-hanaxs-setup.md

 1. Login to the server provided during this event or to your own SAP HANA server and go to the SAP HANA Web Based Development Workbench
     `http://xx.xx.xx.xx/sap/hana/xs/ide/editor`
     Your login is: user name `CODEJAMMER` and `CodeJam2015` (or whichever username and password you have been given to login with)
 2. Once you have your editor loaded you will need to create a package name under the **CODEJAMMER** package with your name.
 This is done by right clicking on the **CODEJAMMER** package and choosing **New > Package** and then entering your name.
-If the **CODEJAMMER** package does not exist then simply create a new package under the **root** package which is simply the “Content” folder.
+If the **CODEJAMMER** package does not exist then simply create a new package under the **root** package which is simply the "Content" folder.

     ![Repository View](p2_2.png)